openmarmot/twe/README.md

 - spawn as a german or russian and lead your squad into combat
 - spawn as a civilian and try to survive the cross fire
 - explore in a kubelwagen or a bicycle
+- check cupboards for the elusive pickle jar item. eat pickles!

 ### Main branch is stable.
 Dev branch is the latest and may be less stable.
 Check the change_log for details.
+Dev is merged to Main based on how buggy it is.

 ### To Play
 - install python3 and pygame